Motion in Limine to Exclude Undisclosed Demonstrative Evidence

 Case No. CAL-11-13546Plaintiff’s Motion in Limine to Preclude the Defendants’ Use of Demonstrative Evidence at Trial

 Kimberly Dutton, Plaintiff, by her attorneys Miller & Zois, LLC, moves to preclude the Defendants from using demonstrative evidence at trial.
 In support, Plaintiff states as follows:Introduction

 The is a wrongful death/medical malpractice action.
-The decedent Mandy Reynolds died on February 6, 2011, at Washington Adventist Hospital located in Montgomery County, following a heart by-pass operation performed by Defendant Joe Louis, M.D.
-Plaintiff claims that the death of Mandy Reynolds was caused by Dr. Louis’s failure to follow the applicable standard of medical care which resulted in her heart graft being lacerated when pacing wires were pulled from her heart on February 6, 2011.
+The decedent Mandy Reynolds died on February 6, 2018, at Washington Adventist Hospital located in Montgomery County, following a heart bypass operation performed by Defendant Joe Louis, M.D.
+Plaintiff claims that the death of Mandy Reynolds was caused by Dr. Louis’s failure to follow the applicable standard of medical care which resulted in her heart graft being lacerated when pacing wires were pulled from her heart on February 6, 2018.